 ATOR-1017 is distinct from other 4-1BB antibodies, partly because of its unique binding profile, but also because its immunostimulating function is dependent on crosslinking to Fc-gamma receptors in immune cells.
-This localizes the immunostimulation to the tumor region where both 4-1BB and Fc-gamma receptors are expressed at high levels – totally in line with the treatment strategy for Alligator’s drug candidates.
+This localizes the immunostimulation to the tumor region where both 4-1BB and Fc-gamma receptors are expressed at high levels – in line with the treatment strategy for Alligator’s drug candidates.
 The objective is to achieve an effective tumor-targeting immune response with minimum side effects.